Agricultural Wheel: National organization

 In 1888 at the national meeting in Meridian, Mississippi a merger between the Wheel and the Farmers' Alliance was proposed.
 The two organizations met jointly in 1889 in Birmingham, Alabama and merged that same year.

-Among farmers' organizations of the period the Wheel was remarkable for refusal to hold racially segregated meetings, a policy it held until merger with the Farmers' Alliance.

 Merger

 Centered largely in the state of Arkansas the Agricultural Wheel sought association with other farm protest organizations outside the state.
 Merger talks had begun as early as 1887 between these protest groups.
 Besides the similarity of their political goals the Agricultural Wheel and the other farm protest organization shared the same organizational structure.
 The Agricultural Wheel and the other farm protest organizations anticipating merger were organized on the basis of small clubs of farmers organized at the neighborhood level.
 Even organization at the county level had proved to be impractical.
 County level organization was too large and not "local enough."
 In the 1880s, small farmers rarely journeyed to the county seat of their home counties.
 The Agricultural Wheel continued to exist as a separate organization until 1889 when it merged with the National Farmers' Alliance to form the Farmers' and Laborers' Union of America.